ISISComputingGroup/ibex_developers_manual/Cryogenics.md

 ### Oxford Flow through Cryostats
 We have not yet encountered one of these (when we do, please update this section).

-### Oxford Flow through Cryostats
-We have not yet encountered one of these (when we do, please update this section).

 ### Mercury Heliox (He3 sorbtion refrigerators)

 See [mercury heliox](Mercury-Heliox)